39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Hollyhocks are one of the most iconic cottage garden flowers.
 Their large saucer-shaped blooms in shades of pink, red, white, yellow, and deep burgundy make a stunning backdrop for lower-growing plants.

-They look especially beautiful planted along fences and walls, where they can rise up naturally and create that soft, romantic backdrop that defines a cottage garden.
-They attract bees, butterflies, and hummingbirds, and they bring a sense of height and nostalgia that’s hard to replicate with anything else.
+They look especially beautiful planted along fences and walls, where they can rise naturally and create that soft, romantic backdrop that defines a cottage garden.
+They attract bees, butterflies, and hummingbirds, and they bring a sense of height and nostalgia hard to replicate with anything else.

 7. Sweet Peas (Lathyrus odoratus)

-Sweet peas are one of my absolute favorites, and I start them from seed in the greenhouse each spring.
+Sweet peas are one of my absolute favorites, and I start them from seed in the greenhouse each winter.
 Their soft, fragrant blooms and shades of blush, cream, pink, and purple are as beautiful as any flower in the garden.
 And the scent is something else entirely.

 Walking past them on a warm summer morning never gets old.
 I grow them as much for the fragrance as the blooms.
 They climb beautifully up trellises and fences, and they make some of the best cut flowers of the season.